 Course addresses the teacher's role in identifying, reporting and working with children who have been victims of child abuse.
 Also includes the role of the classroom teacher as a counselor.
-Prerequisites: MED 506.

-MED 584 Secondary Methods/Practicum (4)
+MED 584 Secondary Methods (2)

-Methods component: students learn varied instructional methods via performance and observation of peer teaching.
+Candidates learn varied instructional methods via performance and observation of peer teaching.
 Also covered are advanced instructional planning and forming more effective relationships with students.
-Practicum component includes a 90 hour practicum in a structured observation and teaching experience in a high school plus 15 hour practicum seminar.
+Required: concurrent enrollment with MED 587.
 Prerequisite: MED 506.